EriKWDev/dumballoc/README.md

  - preferably simple

 ## The Solution
-Given that background, we had some special constrains when comming up with a solution that don't fit everyone, but I think this might be a useful idea even if a bit contrarian in the rust community.

 The solution we came up with was 11 lines of code that we named `dumballoc!`

 ```rust